-This section provides information on supported operating platforms and software, required software, and other prerequisites for running the MySQL Cluster Auto-Installer.
+This section provides information on supported operating platforms and software, required software, and other prerequisites for running the NDB Cluster Auto-Installer.

 Supported platforms.
-The MySQL Cluster Auto-Installer is available with most MySQL Cluster NDB 7.5.2 and later MySQL Cluster distributions for recent versions of Linux, Windows, Solaris, and MacOS X. For more detailed information about platform support for MySQL Cluster and the MySQL Cluster Auto-Installer, see http://www.mysql.com/support/supportedplatforms/cluster.html.
+The NDB Cluster Auto-Installer is available with most NDB 7.5 and 7.6 distributions for recent versions of Linux, Windows, Solaris, and macOS.
+For more detailed information about platform support for NDB Cluster and the NDB Cluster Auto-Installer, see https://www.mysql.com/support/supportedplatforms/cluster.html.

 Supported Web browsers.
 The Web-based installer is supported with recent versions of Firefox and Microsoft Internet Explorer.
 It should also work with recent versions of Opera, Safari, and Chrome, although we have not thoroughly tested for compability with these browsers.

-Pycrypto version 2.6 or newer.
+Pycrypto version 1.9 or higher.
 This cryptography module is required by Paramiko.
 If it is not available using your system's package manage, you can download it from https://www.dlitz.net/software/pycrypto/.

 All of the software in the preceding list is included in the Windows version of the configuration tool, and does not need to be installed separately.